 Compliance: The improvement dredging of this project with disposal at multiple beneficial use sites in the harbor and at the CLDS will have no significant adverse environmental impacts on air quality, water quality, marine resources, wildlife, recreation, aesthetics and flood protection.
-Any unsuitable dredged material that is identified and required to be dredged for the proposed project will be managed through the use of a contained aquatic disposal cell to prevent impacts to Connecticut's resources.
-The proposed project will not add to the pollution of any of Connecticut's resources.
+Additionally, the project will not add to the pollution of any of Connecticut's resources.
 An Environmental Impact Statement and Clean Water Act Section 404 (b) 1 evaluation have been prepared for this project.